Wolveraptor/Fallen-Discord-Community-Server/Categories and Channels/README.md

     * V: AFK
         * Voice channel for AFK.
 * C: <-----{Private Chambers}----->
+    * T: king-thread
+        * Channel Topic: N/A
+        * Used as a private text channel for the `King` role.
     * T: council-thread
         * Channel Topic: N/A
         * Used as a private text channel for `King` and `Kings Council` roles.
     * T: leadership-polls
         * Channel Topic: N/A
         * Currently no messages in this channel.
+    * V: Kings Chamber
     * V: Council Chambers
         * Used as a private voice channel for `King` and `Kings Council` roles.
     * V: Grizzle's Hideaway